Tom Gorzelanny: Chicago Cubs

-Gorzelanny was traded on July 30, 2009 to the Chicago Cubs along with John Grabow for Kevin Hart, José Ascanio, and minor league third baseman Josh Harrison, and assigned to the Chicago Cubs Triple-A affiliate, the Iowa Cubs.
+Gorzelanny was traded on July 30, 2009, to the Chicago Cubs along with John Grabow for Kevin Hart, José Ascanio, and minor league third baseman Josh Harrison, and assigned to the Chicago Cubs Triple-A affiliate, the Iowa Cubs.
 He was called up to start on August 4, 2009, and got his first win as a Cub.
 He went on to make seven starts for the Cubs, earning a record of 4–2 and ending the season in the bullpen.
 Between the Pirates and the Cubs, he was 7–3 with a 5.55 ERA in 2009.

 In 2010, Gorzelanny won a spot in the Cubs starting rotation.
 In late May, he was moved to the bullpen to accommodate the return of Carlos Zambrano to the Cubs rotation.
 On June 26, 2010, Cubs manager Lou Piniella announced that Zambrano would move back to the bullpen, and Gorzelanny would regain a spot in the Cubs rotation.
 Even after Zambrano made his second return to the rotation after undergoing anger management therapy, Gorzelanny kept his spot in the rotation.
 In 29 appearances, including 23 starts, in 2010, he was 7–9 with a 4.09 ERA.

 Washington Nationals

 On January 17, 2011, the Washington Nationals acquired Gorzelanny from the Cubs for prospects Michael Burgess, A. J. Morris, and Graham Hicks.
 Gorzelanny became expendable to the Cubs after they traded for Matt Garza ten days earlier.

 On May 28, 2011, Gorzelanny was placed on the 15-day disabled list with left elbow inflammation.
 After coming off the DL, he was less consistent and was removed from the rotation, and was used in long relief out of the bullpen.
 He started in 15 games for the Nationals and pitched in 15 more in 2011, compiling a 4–6 record and a 4.03 ERA.

 In 2012, Gorzelanny pitched almost exclusively out of the Nationals bullpen; he started one game, the second to last game of the season, and received a no decision.
 In 45 appearances in 2012, 44 of them out of the bullpen, Gorzelanny was 4–2 with a 2.88 ERA over 72 innings.
+He became a free agent following the season.

 Milwaukee Brewers

 On December 20, 2012, the Milwaukee Brewers and Gorzelanny agreed to a two-year contract.
 The deal became official on December 21, 2012.
 As of the 2013 All-Star Break, Gorzelanny was having the best season of his career, statistically speaking.
 He entered the break with a 1.88 ERA in 35 appearances, three of them starts.
+He became a free agent following the 2014 season.